Drop off and collection of children policy and procedure

 Families are responsible for dropping off children to Early Learning Victoria centres.

-When a child is being dropped off at an Early Learning Victoria centre, a parent or authorised nominee named in the enrolment record must sign the child into the centre via the Kidsoft system, available at all centres via an iPad login.
-Login details are provided to families on enrolment.
+When a child is being dropped off at an Early Learning Victoria centre, a parent or authorised nominee named in the enrolment record must:

-If this system is not working families should follow instructions from Early Learning Victoria staff about alternative sign-in options (see Responsibilities of families below).
+• follow instructions from Early Learning Victoria staff about alternative sign-in options if this system is not working.

 Collection of children